Koszul duality patterns in Floer theory

 where $e_{i+1}a_i e_i = a_i$, $e_i b_i e_{i+1} = b_i$, and $s_{i+1} = a_i b_i = b_{i+1} a_{i+1}$.

 The Hochschild differential $\delta$ in the complex (\ref{reducedbar}) is given by the formula in \cite[Eqn.
 1.8]{thebook} (recall also the convention in Eqn.~(\ref{dgsigns})).
-We will only need the differential on $CC^r(A, A[s])$ for $r=0,1,2$; these are given as follows:
+We will only need the differentials on $CC^r(A, A[s])$ for $r=0,1,2$.
+These are given by: